-Rainforest testers are more flexible when running a VE or PTE test.
+Rainforest testers are more flexible when running a Visual Editor or Plain-Text Editor test.
 So, you can save yourself some maintenance by using the Tester Community for happy path and regression testing.

 Always test mobile functionality via the Tester Community.
 Though Rainforest plans to extend automation to mobile web and native app testing, we’re not there yet.

 Sometimes tests leverage data that changes between runs, such as when you need to verify a username that's automatically generated and is never the same twice.
 These workflows cannot be tested via automation because they’re not deterministic; you can’t validate a screenshot of a UI element when the data or text consistently changes.

 Some items require a person to exercise their own judgment.
 This is why having a balanced approach is better.
 Examples of items not suited for automation include CAPTCHA forms and test cases that require performing calculations or comparisons.